Last update: February 10, 2020

 El gobernador de Puerto Rico firmó una ley de cannabis medicinal en 2015.
 El departamento de salud implementó la ley.
 A partir de marzo de 2018 había 20,000 pacientes registrados en el programa, y hasta agosto, había más de 30 dispensarios de cannabis.
 Para más detalles, visite el Página del Programa de Cannabis.

-On January 19, 2019, U.S. Virgin Islands Gov. Albert Bryan (D) signed a medical cannabis bill into law.
+Gov. Bryan signed a medical cannabis bill into law in 2019.
 Sen. Positive T.A.
 Nelson sponsored the bill, which allows medical cannabis, both for Virgin Islands residents and tourists.
 For MPP’s summary, click here.

 Adult-use cannabis remains illegal in the Virgin Islands.